robertfiko/network_telemetry/impl.md

 Team: Máté Fekete, Nóra Szécsi and Róbert Fikó (alphabetical order)

+## Open questions
+1. Is there more SRH headers, if not, what is next header?
+2. Is there one INT header or not?
+If there is one, all of the switches append their telemetry data to it?
+3. What happens if the packet exceeds the MTU, (so M bit is flipped, in INT header)?
+We wait for the next packet?
+What kind of headers should/will it have?
+4. Hop ML(5 bits) indicates the amount of metadata inserted by switches, RemainingHopCnt(8 bits) indicates the number of remaining switches that are allowed to add their metadata to the packet.
+Why is RemainingHopCnt larger then Hop ML?
+(5 vs 8 bits)
+5. What should be the format of this assignment, Markdown is fine? or PDF? or...?
+6. How to solve the forwarding of the Probe?
+Is there any implementation of SRH routing?

 ## Goals
 - process INT instructions in SRv6 labels
 - store the telemetry values in an INT header